Do you want to take part in creating a responsible future with technology?

 Modern organisations are focused on solving problems and producing new interdisciplinary knowledge.
 Technology plays an essential role in the challenges they face, e.g. robust institutional digitalisation efforts which require a synthesis of knowledge from different disciplines (i.e., user experience, information technology, ethics, management).

-Techno-Anthropologists are focused on contributing to raising awareness, managing, and solving complex socio-technical problems with multiple stakeholders from private, public and civil organisations in different professional areas, such as:
+Techno-Anthropologists are focused on managing and solving complex socio-technical problems with multiple stakeholders from private, public and civil organisations in different professional areas, such as:

 - information technology